marekweb/oak-php/README.md

 Oak PHP
 =======

-Oak is a foundation framework in PHP.
+Oak is a microframework in PHP.
 It's aimed at small, lightweight apps, and provides a basic foundation which can be used for MVC or any other type of configuration.

 Oak solves several problems by using accepted best practices in PHP 5.3: